 50% to 75%

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 February to 6 February, 9 February to 13 February, and 14 February to 18 February.
-Rain events originating in the tropics and moving south are possible about 21 January to 25 January, and 18 February to 22 February.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 April to 13 April, 14 April to 18 April, and 1 May to 5 May.
+Rain events originating in the tropics and moving south are possible about 24 April to 28 April.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.